2020 Citizenship Ceremonies currently suspended

-- All client information is handled by DIABP, NOT Council.
+- All client information is handled by Department of Home Affairs, NOT Council.

-- Only DIABP can allocate clients to attend a ceremony, NOT Council.
+- Only the Department of Home Affairs can allocate clients to attend a ceremony, NOT Council.

 Please note: Quite often the Department of Immigration Customer Service line advises clients to contact the local Council for information in regards to ceremonies.
 This information is not correct.
 Until Council has been informed that a person has been allocated to the next ceremony, we do not have access to any client information.

-All enquiries regarding Australian Citizenship must be referred to: The Department of Immigration and Border Protection (DIABP) on 131 880.
+All enquiries regarding Australian Citizenship must be referred to the Department of Home Affairs on 131 880.

 If you have already been approved for Australian Citizenship please request to speak to the “Citizenship Ceremonies Section”.